TRANSFER OF COURSES

 Candidates seeking admission for the fall term are encouraged to submit the application and supporting documents in accordance with transfer admission deadlines.

 Credit is granted for courses completed with a grade of C (2.0) or better.
-The courses must be the equivalent of courses taught at Moravian or be judged by the College to be consistent with Moravian's curriculum.
+The courses must be the equivalent of courses taught at Moravian or be judged by the University to be consistent with Moravian's curriculum.
 In some cases, a portfolio review or proficiency test may be required (for example, in art or music) to determine the transferability of a particular course.

 A maximum of 80 total credit hours (20 total course units) may be transferred for credit:

 - 80 credit hours (20 course units) maximum from both 2-year or 4-year institutions combined.

 - Transfer credit is awarded for grades of "C" or better -- "Pass/No Credit" does not transfer.

 - Students entering their senior year and/or have earned 20+ course units must attend a 4-year institution in order to transfer credits back to Moravian University.

 - Grades from non-LVAIC institutions are not recorded on the student record; only course units earned (grades of "C" or better) will transfer.